openphacts/ops-docker/README.md

 _Hint: If you add your username to the `docker` group, as suggested by the Docker install, and log out and in again, you can run the remaining `docker` and `docker-compose` commands without using `sudo`.
-Note that this would effectively be giving your user privileged `root` access to the host machine._
+Note that this would effectively be giving your user privileged `root` access to the host machine without password verification._

 ### Disk space for Docker